epiverse-trace/finalsize/README.md

 <!-- badges: end -->

-*finalsize* provides calculations for the final size of an epidemic in a population with demographic variation in contact patterns, and variation within and between age groups in their susceptibility to disease.
+*finalsize* provides calculations for the final size of an epidemic in a population, which is the overall number of infected individuals, depending on a demographic distribution (e.g., age groups) and their contact patterns, accounting for different susceptibility to disease between groups (e.g., from different attack rates or infection prevalences) and within groups (e.g., due to immunization programs).

 *finalsize* implements methods outlined in Andreasen ([2011](#ref-andreasen2011)), Miller ([2012](#ref-miller2012)),